cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

       VigenereAnalysisSchroedelDictionary.txt   // For the Vigenère analysis
       VigenereAnalysisSchroedelDigrams.txt      // (according Schroedel)
       VigenereAnalysisSchroedelTrigrams.txt     // Language-dependent
-      substitution-de.txt   // For variant 2 of the mono alphabetic
+      SubstitutionAnalysisMethod2-de.txt   // For variant 2 of the mono-
-      substitution-de.txt   // substitution analysis
+      SubstitutionAnalysisMethod2-en.txt   // alphabetic substitution analysis

 sage\ ...........
 This directory contains the source code of the example